Aron-M/Quiz-Game/README.md

 MATH QUIZ is a web application designed to test a user's knowledge in addition-based mathematics by presenting a multiple choice quiz, consisting of 5 questions, each containing 3 options as answers.
 The user must attempt to answer as many questions correctly to test their aptitude.

+# UPDATE: Quiz Game - Version 2

+## Overview

+This is version 2 of the Quiz Game, a simple web-based quiz application.
+In this version, several improvements and changes have been made to enhance the functionality and user experience of the game.

+## Changes in Version 2

+### Refactored Code Logic

+- The code logic has been refactored to be more minimal and organized, improving readability and maintainability.
+- Functions have been optimized and modularized to enhance code reusability.

+### Consolidated Page Layout

+- The page layout has been updated to consolidate all content into a single HTML page, improving simplicity and reducing complexity.
+- Bootstrap 5.3 has been incorporated to handle styling, providing a clean and modern look to the game.

+## Features

+- Interactive quiz gameplay with multiple-choice questions.
+- Dynamic question loading from an external JSON file.
+- Real-time scoring and feedback for user responses.
+- Final score display and congratulations message at the end of the quiz.

+## Future Features

+- Questions to be randomly selected.
+- Stats collection box to display amount of wrong and correct answers, questions remaining.
+- High Scores
+- More styling with interactive pop-ups to display result of each answer

+# Version 1: Initial

 ## User Experience (UX)
 ## User Stories